0x000223/eft-external-cpp-old/README.md

 This project is still under development (in my spare time) and is for educational purposes only.

-Currently im target Unity version 2018.4 ([Official API](https://docs.unity3d.com/2018.4/Documentation/ScriptReference/))
+Currently im targeting Unity version 2018.4 ([Official API](https://docs.unity3d.com/2018.4/Documentation/ScriptReference/))

 Some of the classes being looked into: